openwch/schpcb_lib/README.md

 # schpcb_lib
-Schematic and PCB footprint library for all WCH chips
+Schematic and PCB footprint library for all WCH chips and antennas